JeremyKlassen/DriveScheduler/README.md

 # Drive Scheduler
 ---
 Drive Scheduler is a python project in development.
-It takes in a list of driver locations, and a list of client locations.
-It then calculates the optimal pickup pairings based on total distance or time.
+It will calculate optimal driver/client pairings based on their home locations.
+It is split into 3 main scripts.

+1 - coords - This script reads the address fields in the clients and drivers tables in the spreadsheet.
+It then sends API requests to get the Coordinates of that location and writes them back into the spreadsheet.

+2 - distance - This script reads the coordinates from each driver and client.
+It then calculates the distance between all clients and drivers, and writes them to the spreadsheet.

+3 - calculator - This Jupyter notebook takes all the distances and calculates the optimal drives.
 ---
-### Minimum Viable Product
-The first iteration's features are:

-- A SQLite database that users can input data to, from the script.
-It has 4 tables (clients, drivers, distances and API keys).
-- The script will consume 2 APIs.
-One that will convert an address/location string into GPS coordinates, and one that will return drive distances between each driver coordinates (one) and all the listed clients' coordinates (many).
-- Create an algorithm that calculates and outputs a list of Driver/Client pairings that collectively require the least amount of drive distance for each client to be picked up.
----
-### Additional Features (in order of need) to include in future interations.
+### Possible future additions (in order of implementation)

-- Optionally outputs a list based on drive time instead of drive distance.
+- Can calculate drives based on time instead of distance.
-- Ability to set specific driver/client pairs and exclude specific drivers or clients before calculating a schedule.
+- Allow user to set specific client/driver pairings before calculation.
-- Read data into database from .csv or spreadsheet files.
-- Expand the algorithm
-    - Calculates optimal drives that also average out mileage per driver over a week.
+- Calculate a weeks worth of drives.
+- Track rough mileage allocated to drivers over time.
-- GUI for Pythonista (IOS).
-So that the script can run from a cellphone.
+- Calculate optimal pairings for a drive home from a specific location.